nashape/docs/rebuild.md

     Scripts will have to be written to convert the data to the new schema.
 The new data will need to be tested.
 * API
-    The existing phone APIs will have to be replicated in Sinatra to allow phone apps with old code to still function against the new database schema.
+    The existing phone APIs will have to be maintained to allow phone apps with old code to still function.

+    An abstraction layer will need to be written between the old code and the new database structure.

+    Optionally the original API endpoints could be rewritten in Sinatra to talk directly to the new database structure.
 * Transition
 * Testing.
     Tests will be written as part of the rebuild but significant real world